 With WCMp the withdrawal options can be difficult to understand for most marketplace owners.
 Most owners want some or all control over their multi seller marketplace, especially when it comes down to sensitive elements, like payments.

 WCMp allows admins to turn off that option for vendors to request withdrawals.
 So that payments can be disbursed automatically based on a withdrawal threshold or minimum waiting period.
-Admins can also set withdrawal schedules and charge vendors for withdrawals in WC Marketplace.
+Admins can also set withdrawal schedules and charge vendors for withdrawals in MultivendorX.
 The plugin also allows admins to receive the payment gateway charge from vendors.

 Insight: With so many aspects of our lives becoming digital and on the go, it only makes sense to ease the burden of remembering when to pay a bill and doing it manually.
 But when would you actually need to stay away from automatic payments?
 In the case of a multi vendor eCommerce marketplace, where prices, number of vendors and vendor situations are constantly changing, you would need to think twice before you really start taking advantage of auto payments.